sammy-cool/sammy-cool/README.md

         databases: ["mongo", "NoSql"],
     },
     currentProject: "I am developing Food delivery app FoodieNow",
-    funFact: "As much you coding as much you be better" };
+    funFact: "The more you Practise(coding), the more you learn because this is the endless journey" };
 ```